crossbario/autobahn-python/docs/reference/autobahn.twisted.rst

 WAMP-over-RawSocket Protocols and Factories
 -------------------------------------------

-Base classes for WAMP-RawSocket clients and servers using Twisted.
+Classes for WAMP-RawSocket clients and servers using Twisted.

 .. autoclass:: autobahn.twisted.rawsocket.WampRawSocketServerProtocol
     :members: